magnesj/ResInsight/docs/ExportSectorModel.md

 #### Grid Refinement

-The grid can be refined by a different integer in all three directions by changing the default value of Cell Count = 1 for I, J or K.
+The grid can be refined by a different integer in all three directions by changing the default value of Cell Count = 1 for I, J or K. The grid results will be not be interpolated but all new cells will inherit the value of their original cell.

 #### Faults